vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/14.index-statements/README.md

 Native indexes allow querying data based on a given property.
 There are two kinds of native indexes: tag index and edge type index.
 Native indexes must be updated manually.
 You can use the `REBUILD INDEX` statement to update native indexes.
 Native indexes support indexing multiple properties on a tag or an edge type (composite indexes), but do not support indexing across multiple tags or edge types.

 You can do partial match search by using composite indexes.
-Only use composite indexes for partial match searches when the declared fields in the composite index are used from left to right.
+Use composite indexes only for partial match searches when the declared fields in the composite index are used from left to right.
 For more information, see [LOOKUP FAQ](../7.general-query-statements/5.lookup.md#FAQ).

-String operators like `CONTAINS`, `STARTS WITH` are not allowed in native index searching.
+String operators like `CONTAINS` and `STARTS WITH` are not allowed in native index searching.
 Use full-text indexes to do fuzzy search.

 ### Operations on native indexes